title

 e.
 Maximum permissible sound levels shall not exceed sixty-five (65) decibels (dB) during the daytime (7:01 a.m. to (9:59 p.m.) and fifty-five (55) decibels (dB) during the nighttime (10:00 p.m. to 7:00 a.m.) as measured from any property line.

 Section 6.
-That Table 17.20.030 of the Metropolitan Code is hereby amended by adding the following as industrial uses in alphabetical order: “Data center - small” requiring a minimum of 1 space per employee, plus 1 space per 5,000 square feet; “Data center - medium” requiring a minimum of 1 space per employee, plus 1 space per 5,000 square feet; “Data center - large” requiring 1 space per employee plus 1 space per 10,000 square feet; “Data center - campus” requiring 1 space per employee plus 1 space per 15,000 square feet.
+That Table 17.20.030 of the Metropolitan Code is hereby amended by adding the following as industrial uses in alphabetical order: “Data center - small” requiring a minimum of 1 space per employee on the largest shift, plus 1 space per 25,000 square feet (no UZO parking minimum exemption outside of DTC); “Data center - medium” requiring a minimum of 1 space per employee on the largest shift, plus 1 space per 25,000 square feet (no UZO parking minimum exemption outside of DTC); “Data center - large” requiring 1 space per employee on the largest shift, plus 1 space per 1025,000 square feet (no UZO parking minimum exemption outside of DTC); “Data center - campus” requiring 1 space per employee plus 1 space per 125,000 square feet (no UZO parking minimum exemption outside of DTC).
+The Traffic Engineer may require additional parking based on documented operational need, including security, maintenance, deliveries, or service vehicles.

 17.40.575 - Permits for data centers.